activeviam/atoti-ui-migration/README.md

 Finally open your dashboards, widgets, filters, ...
 Make sure they work as expected.

-## Migrate an Atoti jupyter notebook
+## Migrate an Atoti Jupyter notebook

 To migrate a Jupyter notebook, two files are necessary: